benaziziasmae/School_District_Analysis/README.md

 Thomas High School's performance decreased compared to the other schools however, it is not one of the lowest performing schools.
 Thomas High School for both after and before doing the chages remain among the top ranked schools.
-Howerver, the avverage Math Score and Average Reading scores dropped a bit, which impacted the % overall Passing which dropped from 90.94% to 90.63%.
+Howerver, the average Math Score and Average Reading scores dropped a bit, which impacted the % overall Passing which dropped from 90.94% to 90.63%.

  *After top and bottom summary*